LCM-Lab/Long-RM/README.md

 ## 📚 Cite Us

-If you find this work useful, please cite our paper:
+If you find this work useful, please cite our papers:

 ```bibtex
 @article{tang2025longrm,